 Your actual direct costs will vary depending on whether you attend full or part-time, which residence hall you live in, the meal plan you choose, etc.

 For dependent students, parent PLUS Loans are available to help with educational expenses, up to the cost of attendance.
-Parents may apply for a parent PLUS loan, by submitting our form found here.
+Parents may apply for a parent PLUS loan.
+Learn more about PLUS loans here.
 Dependent students, whose parents are denied the PLUS Loan, may be eligible for additional federal unsubsidized student loan funds.
 Parents must apply for the PLUS Loan and be denied for the student to become eligible for additional student loan funds.
 Additionally, there are PLUS loans for graduate or professional students.
 Contact Niner Central for specific information.
 Non-federal loans may be an option as well.
 Please review our Alternative Loan Information page for a list of preferred non-federal lenders.

 Contact Niner Central to discuss the situation.